 My home at that time was only a couple of miles away from the New Life Church (NLC) campus.
 If you look east from the US Air Force Academy across the I-25 interstate you will see the New Life campus.

 NLC has a commanding presence in north Colorado Springs.
-Carl Chinn was involved in campus security of the NLC.
-When gun shots started to be reported he moved quickly to the sound of those guns.
+Carl Chinn was involved in the campus security of the NLC.
+When gunshots started to be reported he moved quickly to the sound of those guns.

 But because of Carl’s command and control of the situation no one died that day in May, which also happened to be National Day of Prayer.

 The cold winter Sunday in December of 2009 was to turn out much different.
 Church members died in the parking lot of the NLC before the planned and prepared church campus security could even intervene.
-However, the planning, preparation and training for safety and security on the NLC campus, did allow for the direct response and ending of further deadly violence that day.
+However, the planning, preparation, and training for safety and security on the NLC campus, did allow for the direct response and end of further deadly violence that day.

 The terrorist was armed with multiple handguns and an AR-15 semi-auto rifle.
 He was found with 1,400 rounds of ammunition.
 The DT’s plan was to kill church members in the parking lot on his way into the sanctuary and then kill as many parishioners as he could once he entered the building.
 His actions were well planned out: to include throwing smoke grenades at two different entrance doors to create confusion.
 The DT had also planned and killed two missionary trainees in the Denver area the night before.

 On this day Carl Chinn, a volunteer in his church security ministry was armed as he responded to the shooter.
 Not very well armed by his own admission (32acp Kel-Tec pistol) but he put his life between that shooter and his church family.
 Another member of the church security team who surprised the shooter from a position closer than Carl’s location was able to engage the DT with her handgun and stop the violence.